-- 1. In the Ad Hoc View panel, click the or icon to show the Canvas Options menu. - 2.
-Select Chart Format... from the menu.
-The Chart Format window is displayed. - 3.
-Click the Advanced tab. - 4.
-Click Add New Property. - 5.
-In the Property field, enter the chart property you want to format and then enter the value(s) for the property.
-For instance: - To format the chart's colors, enter colors for the property and a comma-separated list of colors in brackets for the values, such as ["red", "blue", "green", "magenta", "purple", "black", "yellow"]. - To change the vertical alignment of the legend, enter legend.verticalAlign for the property and "top" or "bottom" or "center" for the value.

-• To display data values on the chart, enter plotOptions.series.dataLabels.enabled for the property and true for the value.
+- 1. In the Format Visualization panel, go to the Advanced settings. - 2.
+Click Add property. - 3.
+In the Name field, enter the chart property you want to format and then enter the value(s) for the property.
+For instance: - To format the chart's colors, enter colors for the property and a comma-separated list of colors in brackets for the values, such as ["red", "blue", "green", "magenta", "purple", "black", "yellow"]. - To change the vertical alignment of the legend, enter legend.verticalAlign for the property and "top" or "bottom" or "center" for the value. - To display data values on the chart, enter plotOptions.series.dataLabels.enabled for the property and true for the value.